 More and more these days, especially with the onset of the internet and social media, you start to see that people aren’t very conscientious about the kind of impression they leave with people through written communication.
 Imagine every single e-mail you’re about to send being logged on a website for the world to see.
 Effectively, it could be.
 So, if it’s not something that you would ever want to be judged on (or have your boss, mother, or significant other read), then chances are that you should probably not be sending that e-mail.
 Take the time to add spell-check and even read through your e-mails to make sure that they make sense and are communicating what you want it to.

 There’s plenty of other best practices and e-mail etiquette tips that could be followed, but these are the ones that I felt were the most important ones for professionals.
-I hope that this article is helpful to you and that this year will bring along with it better e-mail practices!
+I hope that this article is helpful to you and your staff.

 ABOUT THE AUTHOR